 Short-term Care Quality

-This facility received a strong overall score as described above, but we want to note its excellent short-term care grade.
-We gave them an impressive grade of A in this category.
-Short-term care grades are often used to score a facility's performance with rehabilitation.
-In order to offer highly graded rehabilitation services, facilities generally need to feature better levels of highly skilled nursing services.
-These types of services include registered nurses, physical therapists, occupational therapists and other highly trained professionals.
+In addition to being a quality nursing home overall, this facility excelled at short-term care, where it earned a grade of A. With our short-term care rating, we strive to craft a fair gauge for rehabilitation.
+In this process, we assess a nursing home's scope of skilled nursing services, including both registered nurses and physical therapy, as well as speech therapy.
 Fortunately, it looks like this facility has registered nurses on staff.
 Not all nursing homes employs these skilled professionals.
-On the other hand, according to the information they provided, it does not look like the facility employs physical therapists.
-Lastly, we assessed the percentage of residents who ultimately were able to return home from this nursing home.
-We found that 6 percent of this facility's patients returned home.
+On the other hand, according to the data they provided, it does not look like the facility employs physical therapists.
+Lastly, we looked at the percentage of patients who were able to return to the community from this facility.
+We found that 6 percent of this facility's residents returned home.

 Does this page answer your questions about Atrium Post Acute Care of Shawano at Maple Lane?